 As our valiant health care professionals have worked tirelessly to protect our communities, economists and investors have been left guessing as to the magnitude and duration of the impact on financial lives.
 We are just starting to see the numbers.
 Claims on unemployment jumped by 3.28 million people this week, about 2% of the total number of employed people in the United States.
 We believe this number is likely understated since not every person laid off could access the strained system in the wave of activity washing over it.

-The current stimulus package was a necessary step, not only to protect those people who have a gap in income but to preserve small businesses so that workers have a job to return to (employers with less than 500 employees account for 46% of US employment according to 2016 Census data).
+The current stimulus package was a necessary step, not only to protect those people who have a gap in income but to preserve small businesses so that workers have a job to return to (employers with less than 500 employees account for 46% of US employment according to 2016 Census data) here is an article explaining The Four Common Types of Remote Workers nowadays.
 However it is likely a stop-gap measure for the time we are in relative shut-down.
 Our political research sources have said that discussion is already under way for what level of fiscal support may be appropriate to jump start the economy as we come out of our purposeful stall.

 So why did the equity markets rally upon the release of record-setting jobless claims?
 It’s all about expectations.
 As we have said before, financial markets look ahead so that current prices imbed an expectation of the future.
 As bad as the economic indicator was, it generally aligned with what financial markets had come to reflect in price.

 This of course is only the first in a string of economic data that will be released in the weeks to come as the picture comes more into focus.
 This coming week we will see indications across housing, consumer confidence, industrial activity, and, of course, more on employment.
 Each one will be weighed in the context of market expectations implied by price at the time.